vsillan/game-server-programming-course/assignments/assignment_4.md

 The rule should be: an item of type of ``Sword`` should not be allowed for a ``Player`` below level 3.

 If the rule is not followed, throw your own custom exception (create the exception class) and catch the exception in an ``exception filter``.
 The ``exception filter`` should write a response to the client with a _suitable error code_ and a _descriptive error message_.
 The ``exception filter`` should be only applied to that specific endpoint.

+---

+## 5. Environments

+Make the server to use different text file names (in FileRepository) based on environment

+- When the ``ASPNETCORE_ENVIRONMENT=Development``, then the text file should be called "game-dev.txt"
+- When the ``ASPNETCORE_ENVIRONMENT=Production``, then the text file should be called "game-prod.txt"

+One way to implement this is to use the ``IApplicationBuilder`` in the ``Configure`` method in ``Startup.cs`` to get the ``FileRepository`` and then configure it (first you of couse need to make the text file name somehow configurable) based on the environment.